octovolt/Recollections/README.md

 Project Status
 --------------
-Recollections is currently a work in progress, with a goal date of February 14, 2024.
+Recollections is currently a work in progress, with a goal date of December 31, 2024.
 The code was originally written for Teensy 3.6, then for Teensy 4.1, but due to the high cost of those microcontroller boards, I chose to switch to the Raspberry Pi Pico.
-The Pico is about $30 cheaper, but it's slower, most notably with reading and writing to the SD Card.
+The Pico is about $30 cheaper, but it's slower, most notably when reading and writing to the SD Card.
 On the plus side, beyond the cheaper price, the Pico supports 12-bit data on its ADC, so the resolution of the voltages is truly 4096 steps rather than the 1024 steps of Teensy's 10-bit ADC.
-However, I will continue to make Teensy-based PCB/panel sets available for the hard core DIYer who wants faster SD Card writes and does not care about the various benefits of the Pico.
+I will continue to make Teensy-based PCB/panel sets available, however, for the hard core DIYer who wants faster SD Card writes and does not care about the various benefits of the Pico.
 Please [contact me](https://octovolt.xyz/contact) if you are interested in using a Teensy 3.6 or 4.1.
-I will also be offering both PCB/panel sets and full kits for the Pico.
-While the kits are more expensive than the boards, they are much more convenient and avoid the shipping costs that would be incurred by ordering parts from multiple suppliers.
+I will also offer both PCB/panel sets and full kits for the Pico.
+While the kits are more expensive than the PCB/panel sets, they are much more convenient and avoid the shipping costs that would be incurred by ordering parts from multiple suppliers.

+The main blocking issue at the moment is the external SD card I am using with the Pico.
+The reads are working, but not the writes.
+As soon as this problem is solved, Recollections will be released and kits will be available.

 Compiling the Code
 ------------------